jtombo45/Watson_Marlow-323DU_Pump/README.md

-# Watson-Marlow-Pump-Py-Script
+# Watson Marlow Pump 323U/DU Python Script
-A python script to connect via serial to run a Watson-Marlow flow pump Uses tkinter, pyserial
+A python script to connect via serial RS232 to run a Watson Marlow flow pump Uses tkinter, pyserial

 Works with model 323U/DU with rs232 (should work with other models)